ehamberg/gtdguide/src/lyagtd.markdown

 # Tools

-The read/review folder and tickler file are two tools which--while they aren't directly part of the GTD method--may be beneficial to use together with GTD.
+The read/review folder and tickler file are two tools which---while they aren't directly part of the GTD method---may be beneficial to use together with GTD.

 ## Read/review folder